 If a patient reports symptoms of greater than 3 weeks’ duration but presents with an acute exacerbation then slipped capital femoral epiphysis is termed as acute on chronic.

-Most common presentation is groin and thigh pain but about one fifth of patients can also present as knee pain.
+The most common presentation is groin and thigh pain but about one-fifth of patients can also present as knee pain.

 During its early stages the condition is associated with considerable pain, but the time the patient is seen, the disease is usually well developed and the painful acute stage is passed.

-Patient walks with a Trendelenberg gait, the body swaying over to the affected side.
+The patient walks with a Trendelenburg gait, the body swaying over to the affected side.
 The pelvis on the sound side tends to drop when weight is born on the affected extremity.

-Patient prefers to sit in a chair with affected leg crossed over the other.
+Patient prefers to sit in a chair with the affected leg crossed over the other.

-The symptoms are usually present for weeks to several months before diagnosis is made
+The symptoms are usually present for weeks to several months before the diagnosis is made

 On examination, the patient walks with antalgic [painful], keeps affected limb externally rotated.